!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 One additional benefit of seeing a chiropractor is that a referral is not generally required.
 Physical therapy will sometimes require a referral.
 You may wish to combine treatments and receive both types of medical care to further increase care.

 Imagine combining all of these resources into one facility, one place for chiropractic and physical rehabilitation therapy needs.
-A single facility that can help you with insurance paperwork – and the need for the insurance in the first place!
+A single facility that can help you with insurance paperwork – and the need for insurance in the first place!
 The need for care may be the result of an acute or chronic injury, degenerative in nature, or not yet understood by a pain sufferer.

 Better Health Chiropractic and Physical Rehab offers this type of comprehensive care to their patients.
 Treatments are a combined team-oriented option that brings together the elements of chiropractic care, massage therapy, and physical rehabilitative therapy for uniquely formulated results.
 Care for all ages is available through Better Health.